Agions/zephyr-ui/docs_website/docs/design-tokens/overview.md

 zephyr-uiTokenManager().importTokens(zephyr-uiTokens);
 ```

-This comprehensive design token system provides a solid foundation for building consistent, scalable, and maintainable Flutter applications with zephyr-ui.
+This comprehensive design token system provides a solid foundation for building consistent, scalable, and maintainable Flutter applications with Zephyr UI.